google/flax/docs/design_notes/lift.md

 `flax.linen.transforms` exposes wrappers for the transformations in `flax.core.lift`.
 The core lifting APIs operate on functions while the linen wrappers can transform either a `Module` class or a `Module` method.

 Lifting is thus implemented independently from the linen API.
-This seperation of concern simplifies the implementation while also allowing other Module APIs that chooce a different syntatic sugar for defining Modules to reuse the very generic and flexible `Scope `+ lift APIs for handling state and RNGs.
+This separation of concern simplifies the implementation while also allowing other Module APIs that choose a different syntactic sugar for defining Modules to reuse the very generic and flexible `Scope `+ lift APIs for handling state and PRNGs.

 ### Implementation